kordis-leitstelle/kordis/libs/spa/auth/README.md

 # SPA Auth

-This Library contains all Services, Guards and Components regarding AuthN.
-The Library requiers the `OAuthModule` from _angular-oauth2-oidc_ to be present.
+This Library contains all Services, Guards, Components and dependencies regarding AuthN.

-# Usage

-The `AuthService` contains an init function that takes the auth configuration and a discovery document url for the OAuth metadata document.
-This should be called from the application bootstrap components constructor.
-When the document has been loaded, the `isDoneLoading$` will emit `true` and the consumer can safely listen to `isAuthenticated$`.
+The `AuthModule` has to be initialized in the bootstrap module with the given configurations in the `forRoot` method.
+The OAuthService will be initialized with the given configurations through the `APP_INITIALIZER` provider.
+You can safely consume the `isAuthenticated$`and `user$` observables through the `AuthService` at any lifecycle level.
+The `login` method will start the Code Flow and redirect to the given OAuth Provider.
+As a session store we choose _localStorage_ over the _sessionStorage_ due to its persistence and easier testing via Playwrights `sessionStorage`.

 ## Running unit tests